Meet the Words Alive Board of Directors

 Treasurer

 Nick Giordano is a graduate of University of Redlands and a licensed CPA with over 10 years of experience in public accounting and finance.
-He is now the Assistant Corporate Controller at WD-40 Company, a public company based in San Diego.
+He is now the Vice President, Corporate Controller at WD-40 Company, a public company based in San Diego.
 Nick specializes in technical accounting, audits, financial reporting and equity accounting.

 Nick’s favorite hobby is golf.
 He used to play competitively through college and he still plays on the weekends with his father, who taught him how to play as a child.
 He learned about Words Alive after meeting an enthusiastic board member on the golf course.
 His mother was a strong advocate for avid reading and fostered reading and writing skills with him and his two sisters.
 After learning about the organization and the mission, Nick was excited to volunteer.
 He began volunteering for Words Alive in the summer of 2020 as part of the finance committee and now also serves on the audit committee and the board of directors.